ABHI-Theq/Currency-converter/README.md

-Here's an example of a README file for a small currency converter project using React.js.
-You can modify it based on your specific project details:

 Currency Converter
 A simple currency converter application built using React.js.
 This application allows users to convert between different currencies in real-time using exchange rate data fetched from an API.